 If you’d like to book ahead of time you can do so on their website, but we’ve never had a problem just walking in and getting a board.
 They can direct you to the best places to go.
 I suggest only doing an hour if it is your first time on a SUP (it is quite the arm workout), but if you love it you can always extend for longer.

 After a fun afternoon of SUP or surfing, it’s time to watch the sunset on the beach.
-We suggest heading back to your hotel and getting ready for dinner first.
-After getting changed, grab a few drinks at one of the many mini markets and go sit on the beach.
+We suggest grabbing a few drinks at one of the many mini markets and sitting on the beach.

 We suggest Soda Jaco Rustico if you would like a traditional Costa Rican meal at an affordable price.
 If you are up for a drink after head to Green Room Cafe.
 They have a good craft beer selection and usually have live music.